 The MBA program is made up of six eleven-week seminars of six credits each.
 The seminars must be taken in the order presented and are strategically sequenced to build context as students move through the program.
-Following completion of the core courses, students may choose from four concentration areas, each of which consists of three seminars (18 credits): General MBA, Project Management, Finance, or Organizational Leadership.
+Following completion of the core courses, students may choose from seven concentration areas, each of which consists of three seminars (18 credits): Construction Management, Energy Management, Finance, Organizational Leadership, Project Management, Supply Chain Management and Logistics, or Technology Management.
+Alternatively, General MBA students may design their own path combining two of the available concentration courses along with International Business Management.
 The program culminates with a one-week Residency and graduation ceremony at Norwich University in June.